 Take advantage of special days and holiday seasons.

 When you decide to give out discounts create business cards with coordinated discount codes on them.
-If you do this around Father’s Day, Mother’s Day, Valentine’s Day, etc., you can make the code relevant (and more memorable) to the holiday.
+If you do this around Father’s Day, Mother’s Day, Valentine’s Day, etc., you can make the code relevant to the holiday (and more memorable).